 mailed.
 Leftover shirts from no shows will be presented first come/first served after

-Pottery awards created by McNeill Pottery of Seagrove, N.C., will be presented
+created by McNeill Pottery of Seagrove, N.C. will have the name of the event

 Those who have finished 10 Ellerbe Marathons have earned a permanent number